Over the Range vs Countertop Microwaves: Which Is Worth It?

 – They declutter the kitchen.

-– They may be hard for everyone in the home to reach.
+– Hard for everyone in the home to reach.

-– They could be dangerous when you’re handling hot food.
+– They can be dangerous when you’re handling hot food.

-Countertop– They are easily accessible.– They take up valuable countertop space.
+Countertop– They are easily accessible.– Take up valuable countertop space.

-That being said, over-the-range microwaves are not convenient for every household.
-That could be the case if not everyone in the house can reach the microwave.
-It could be dangerous for someone to handle hot food in a microwave that they cannot reach properly.
+That being said, it’s important to note that not all over-the-range microwaves are suitable for every household.
+It could also be dangerous for someone to handle hot food in a microwave that they cannot reach properly.

-Besides, a microwave is a little bit like your one-way ticket to freedom.
-If the kids can’t reach it and want to use it, they’ll be calling you back in the kitchen for tasks as simple as warming hot chocolate or reheating dinner.
+Besides, a microwave is like your one-way ticket to freedom.
+If the kids can’t reach it and want to use it, they’ll call you back in the kitchen for tasks as simple as warming hot chocolate or reheating dinner.
 There’s no fun in that.

-So, are you basing your decision on accessibility alone?
-Then you should opt for a countertop microwave.
+If you are basing your decision on accessibility alone, you should opt for a countertop microwave.

 Microwave TypeProsCons

-But what about portability?
-Well, are you basing your decision on portability alone?
-Then a countertop microwave might be best.
-That’s because you can plug in a countertop microwave anywhere you like in the room.
+If you’re basing your decision on portability alone, then a countertop microwave is the way to go because you can plug it anywhere in the room.
 So you can feel free to switch things around in the kitchen as often as you like.
 An over-the-range microwave won’t give you the same freedom.

 Microwave TypeProsCons